pragmagrid/pragma_boot/README.rst

 pragma_boot is divided into several subscripts which will be called by the pragma_boot invocation as described below.
-If the command is called `vc_driver/command_name` pragma_boot will replace the vc_driver with the value of the element `vc/distro@driver` in the vc-in.xml file (each virtual machine will be able to choose its own vc_driver).
+If the command is called `vc_driver/command_name` pragma_boot will replace the vc_driver with the value of the element `vc/distro@driver` in the vc-in.json file (each virtual machine will be able to choose its own vc_driver).
 If the command starts with ve_driver it will be replaced with the local Virtual Engine (VE) driver which can be configured in the file (specify a file)